kztk-m/sparcl/README.md

         | ...
         | q1 ... qn = ek with e2'

 Here, the `with` part is required only if patterns of a branch contain an invertible patterns `rev p`.
-There is no invertible `case`in the surface syntax.
-Pattern-matching containing invertible patterns will be converted to invertible `case`s internally.
+Branches with invertible patterns will be converted to invertible `case`s internally, while there is no such special `case` expression in the surface language.
 The `sig` declaration is optional.
-TODO: I do not see any `case` in the above form.

 Other than invertible patterns `rev p`, patterns can also be: